ncmatson/ncmatson_website/content/pages/home.md

 My current research interests are in wireless systems, machine learning, and information theory.
 I have undergraduate degrees from SMU in EE, Math, and Music.
 I'm originally from Little Rock, Akansas.
 Outside of research I enjoy watching and playing live music, watching and playing sports, and exploring the great outdoors.

 ### News
+#### Summer 2024
+I did an internship at Qualcomm in San Diego.
+I worked in the Wireless Research Division on using machine learning to perform indoor localization using wireless signals.

 #### Dec.
 2023:
 Our papers ["Online Radio Environment Map Creation via UAV Vision for Aerial Networks"]({filename}/pages/projects/rem.md) and ["Scalable Network Tomography for Dynamic Spectrum Access"](https://marga.ece.gatech.edu/strongdynamic-spectrum-access-strong/) were accepted to IEEE Infocom 2024!